poooi/dev.poi.moe/docs/plugin-exports.md

 import { createSelector } from 'reselect'
 import { Button } from 'react-bootstrap'

-// Import selectors defined in poi import { extensionSelectorFactory } from 'views/utils/selectors'
+// Import selectors defined in poi, the path resolution is handled by poi import { extensionSelectorFactory } from 'views/utils/selectors'

 const EXTENSION_KEY = 'poi-plugin-click-button'